JoaoBoscoLuizJr/JoaoBoscoLuizJr/README.md

 #### :arrow_forward: Living at **São Gonçalo do Rio Abaixo**
 - 💞️ I’m looking to collaborate on React/Node OpenSource projects
-- 📫 How to reach me
+- 📫 How to reach me by personal e-mail joaoboscoluizjunior404@gmail.com
+- ⚡ Fun fact: kangaroos can't walk backwards!
+They have large hind legs and a strong tail that prevent them from moving in reverse.

 ##